Pat Hingle

 Martin Patterson Hingle (July 19, 1924 – January 3, 2009) was an American character actor who appeared in stage productions and in hundreds of television shows and feature films.
 His first film was On the Waterfront in 1954.
 He often played tough authority figures.
-Hingle was a close friend of Clint Eastwood and appeared in the Eastwood films Hang 'em High, The Gauntlet, and Sudden Impact.
-He also portrayed Jim Gordon in the Batman film franchise from 1989 to 1997.
+Hingle was a close friend of Clint Eastwood and appeared in the Eastwood films Hang 'Em High, The Gauntlet, and Sudden Impact.
+He also portrayed Commissioner Gordon in the Batman film franchise from 1989 to 1997.

 Early life

-Hingle was born in Miami, Florida (some sources say Denver, Colorado), the son of Marvin Louise (née Patterson), a schoolteacher and musician, and Clarence Martin Hingle, a building contractor.
-He attended Weslaco High School, where he played tuba in the band.
-Hingle enlisted in the United States Navy in December 1941, dropping out of the University of Texas.
-He served on the destroyer USS Marshall during World War II.
-He returned to the University of Texas after the war and earned a degree in radio broadcasting in 1949.
-As a Navy Reservist, he was recalled to the service during the Korean War and served on the escort destroyer USS Damato.
+Born in Miami, Florida, Hingle was the son of a building contractor father and a mother who "worked at menial jobs".
+He attended high school in Weslaco, Texas, and played tuba in the WHS band.
+During World War II, Hingle enlisted in the U.S. Navy in December 1941, dropping out of the University of Texas, and served on the destroyer USS Marshall.
+He returned to UT after the war and earned a degree in radio broadcasting in 1949.
+As a Navy reservist, he was recalled to the service during the Korean War and served on the escort destroyer USS Damato.

 Career

 Hingle began acting in college, and after graduating, he moved to New York and studied at HB Studio and the American Theatre Wing.
 In 1952, he became a member of the Actors Studio.
 This led to his first Broadway show, End as a Man.

-On Broadway, Hingle originated the role of Gooper in the original Broadway production of Tennessee Williams's Cat on a Hot Tin Roof (1955).
+On Broadway, Hingle performed the role of Gooper in the original Broadway production of Tennessee Williams's Cat on a Hot Tin Roof (1955).
 He played the title role in Archibald MacLeish's award-winning Broadway play J.B.
 (1958), receiving rave reviews.

 In February 1959, while playing J.B. on Broadway, Hingle was seriously injured in an accident.
 He was trapped in the elevator of his West End Avenue apartment building when it stalled between the second and third floors.
 The elevator stopped four feet above the landing, within reach, and Hingle tried to jump to the second floor.
 He missed and fell back down the elevator shaft, plunging 30 feet to the bottom.
 He fractured his skull, wrist, hip and most of the ribs on his left side.
 He broke his left leg in three places and lost the little finger on his left hand.

-On the strength of his performance in J.B., Hingle had had been offered the title role of the 1960 film Elmer Gantry, but he lost it to Burt Lancaster because of his injuries.
+On the strength of his performance in J.B., Hingle had been offered the title role of the 1960 film Elmer Gantry, but he lost it to Burt Lancaster because of his injuries.
 His recovery took months, and at first he could not walk without a cane.

 Hingle appeared in the 1963 Actors Studio production of Strange Interlude, directed by Jose Quintero, and That Championship Season (1972).
 He earned a Tony Award nomination for his performance in Dark at the Top of the Stairs (1957).
 In 1997, he played Benjamin Franklin in the Roundabout Theatre revival of the musical 1776, with Brent Spiner and Gregg Edelman.